-Whereas 2018 kitchen design trends were full of trendy materials such as terrazzo, 2019's materials are a lot more subdued and rooted in tradition.
+Whereas 2018's kitchens were full of trendy materials such as terrazzo, 2019's materials are a lot more subdued and rooted in tradition.
 The forms and shapes of kitchens in 2019 will remain modern, but the materials will showcase a nod to traditional methods and practices.

 Look for honed marble, natural wood, plastered walls, and polished concrete.